top of page

 The Tarbell Fellowship is a one-year program for early-career journalists interested in covering artificial intelligence.

 The program incorporates expert speakers, feedback & mentorship from experienced journalists and networking events with experts from leading AI organizations.
+Upon graduation, we expect fellows to bring their impact-focused perspective to major newsrooms and publications around the globe.

 Grants